Scraping the VRBO API

 If you’re in the short-term rental business or one of many property management companies, you’ve undoubtedly heard of VRBO who is now owned by Expedia Group.
 Compared to Airbnb, VRBO specializes in only listing full vacation rental homes on the rental market.
 For these businesses, the public data behind listings on VRBO can determine occupancy rates for varying locations and times of year, helping property owners & managers in setting dynamic pricing to stay competitive.

-If you’re wondering how you can tap into this data for profit, there unfortunately is not a VRBO API connection available for public use.
+If you’re wondering how you can tap into this data for profit, there unfortunately is not a VRBO endorsed API connection available for public use or VRBO integration to your property management software.
 There are a few third-party data aggregators out there, who scrape Airbnb & VRBO and then offer these aggregated data summaries for sale (usually charging a price per market).

 These can be good if you have very simple needs or are just getting started, but they arguably offer little competitive advantage if you’re looking at the exact same data sets that everyone else has access to, which is why scraping the raw data can prove very valuable depending on your situation.